Clearing file cache using the Symfony cache:clear command¶

-If you are running out of memory and don't need to keep track of cache hits and misses.
-Then StashBundle tracking, represented by the
+If you are running out of memory and don't need to keep track of cache hits and misses, you can disable StashBundle tracking, represented by the

 stash.tracking setting, and persistence cache logging, represented by the setting

-# config_dev.yml stash: tracking: false # Default is true in dev tracking_values: false # Default is false in dev, to only track cache keys not values caches: default: inMemory: false # Default is true, but this uses a lot of php memory registerDoctrineAdapter: false parameters: ezpublish.spi.persistence.cache.persistenceLogger.enableCallLogging: false
+stash: tracking: false # Default is true in dev tracking_values: false # Default is false in dev, to only track cache keys not values caches: default: inMemory: false # Default is true, but this uses a lot of PHP memory registerDoctrineAdapter: false parameters: ezpublish.spi.persistence.cache.persistenceLogger.enableCallLogging: false

 Error logging and rotation¶